BRAZILLIAN JUI JITSU

-In 1914, a prominent Judo master and fighter from Japan named Mitsuyo Maeda (A student of Judo founder Jigoro Kano) emigrated to Brazil.
-Once there, Mitsuyo wanted to help form supports for other Japanese immigrants to that country.
+In 1914, a prominent Judo master and fighter from Japan named Mitsuyo Maeda emigrated to Brazil.
 He was befriended and assisted by a Brazilian politician named Gastao Gracie.
 In appreciation, Maeda offered to teach his martial art to Gastao’s young son, Carlos.
 Carlos in turn taught his other brothers, most notably Helio Gracie.
 Modifying their lessons and blending them with Brazilian street and indigenous fighting methods, they refined their techniques and developed a system they named Gracie Jiu-Jitsu.

-Our classes are divided between two variations of Brazilian Jiu-Jitsu, one being Gi (with kimono), and other being NoGi (without kimono).
+The BJJ Program focuses on developing strong fundamentals on position and technique.
+Our adult classes are divided between two variations of Brazilian Jiu-Jitsu, Gi and NoGi (kids classes are strictly Gi only).
 The focus and layout of each class is geared towards constant development.
-We start with warm-ups and drills, follow with technique and theory, and finish with Randori (live sparring with partners).
-No matter your skill level, whether you are looking to get fit, find a recreational activity, push yourself and compete, or just something try something fun and new, our BJJ programs will provide a lifetime of opportunity, enjoyment and good vibes.
+We start with warm-ups and drills, follow with technique and theory.
+Also included with the program is conditioning that implements exercises specifically designed to improve the student's cardio, strength and stamina.
+Once a student has one stripe on their white belt they may attend Randori (emphasizing live training or rolling with a partner) which develops the student’s sensitivity to balance and timing while using techniques.
+BJJ Fundamentals classes are open to all belts, however this class will focus on the white belt to blue belt curriculum.
+No-Gi, Randori, and Saturday Open Gym Sessions may be attended by practitioners of all belt stripes & levels.
+No matter your skill level, whether you are looking to get fit, find a recreational activity, push yourself and compete, or just something try something fun and new, our BJJ programs will provide a lifetime of opportunity and enjoyment.

 Our Jiu-Jitsu lineage passes from a direct line back to Maeda.
 As we teach and move forward, we constantly strive to respect where we came from.
 Loyalist is an affiliate of Team Ronin Brazilian Jiu-Jitsu, which has continued to refine a system of techniques and instruction that assists students in developing knowledge and potential.
 It has produced a very successful BJJ Competitive Team that has travelled the world and attended all of the major tournaments, including the IBJJF Worlds, Pan-Ams/No-Gi Pan-Ams.
 Asian Open, Abu Dhabi World Professional Jiu-Jitsu, ADCC Submission Wrestling World Championship, NAGA, Grappler’s Quest, and numerous other local, provincial, and national tournaments in Canada.